Wali Mohammed (ISN 560): Repatriation or transfer

 Spencer Ackerman, reporting in The Guardian, wrote that the non-profit Afghanistan Analyst's Network named Mohammed as an individual whose status evaluations in Guantanamo had been characterized by "gross incompetence".

 Mohammed was transferred to the United Arab Emirates on January 19, 2017, the last day of the Barack Obama Presidency.

 On May 29, 2018, Missy Ryan, of The Washington Post described the conditions Mohammed and other individuals formerly held in Guantanamo experienced in their UAE rehabilitation centre.
-Just as at Guantanamo Mohammed and the other men were allowed very little contact with their family.
+Just as at Guantanamo, Mohammed and the other men were allowed very little contact with their family.
 Rare phone calls could last no more than five minutes, and officials who were listening in would often terminate the calls early, without warning.
-Unlike Guantanamo the men were not allowed visits from their lawyers, and the centres location is a secret.
+Unlike Guantanamo the men were not allowed visits from their lawyers, and the centre's location was a secret.
 Mohammed's son Abdul Musawer told Ryan his father was "very hopeless".